lyokha/nginx-haskell-module/README.md

 using of *B.tail* in it.
 However the way it is used in nginx rules gives a guarantee that the argument of *B.tail* will always have at least the *vertical bar* character (*|*) at its head.

+Starting from version *1.2* all synchronous variable and content handlers were made exception safe.
+Now synchronous variable handlers return *NGX_ERROR* (effectively an empty string) on an exception and log it with level *error*.
+Content handlers log exceptions with level *error* and return HTTP status *500*.

 Troubleshooting
 ---------------